WooSeokLee99/BGD-loss/README.md

 <img src="assets/3.png" width="100%" />
 <br>
-Low-quality printing also reduce the reliability of ground truth(GT).<br>
+Low-quality printing also reduces the reliability of ground truth(GT).<br>
 Since GT masks are manually refined from model-generated pre-segmentation results, pixel-level inaccuracies are unavoidable, especially when dealing with high-resolution historical documents.<br>
 <br>
 In regions where the boundary between foreground and background is ambiguous, small labeling errors frequently remain, which introduces noise into the training process and limits the performance of boundary-sensitive segmentation models.